sf-wdi-18/notes/deploy_node_mongo.md

 * Create a `Procfile`
 	- In terminal, run `touch Procfile`.
 Must be called with a capitol P
-	- make sure it is named "Procfile" (no extention)
+	- make sure it is named "Procfile" (no extension)
-	- make sure your Procfile is in the same folder as your app.js file)
+	- make sure your Procfile is in the same folder as your `index.js` file)
 	- in terminal type `echo "web: npm start" >> Procfile`

-* In your `index.js` file, where you get your server started, include the port number in your app.listen function.
+* In your `index.js` file, where you get your server started, include the `port` number in your `app.listen` function.
 Example -

 ```javascript
 app.listen(process.env.PORT || 3000)